panjazz

 Il bebop rompe con i codici preesistenti.
 Questa versione di All the Things You Are ne è un esempio emblematico: la melodia del brano viene appena accennata, per lasciare subito spazio a una serie di assoli taglienti e fantasiosi.
 Parker, con il suo fraseggio fulmineo, e Gillespie, con un suono brillante, ridisegnano il tema attraverso un’improvvisazione libera e raffinata, sostenuta da un accompagnamento agile e flessibile firmato Hart, Palmieri, Stewart e Cole.

-Written in 1939 for the musical Very Warm for May, All the Things You Are emerged from the collaboration between Jerome Kern (music) and Oscar Hammerstein II (lyrics).
-Directed by Vincente Minnelli, the Broadway production belongs to the golden age of American musical theater.
+Written in 1939 for the musical Very Warm for May, All The Things You Are emerged from the collaboration between Jerome Kern, who composed the music, and Oscar Hammerstein II, who wrote the lyrics.
+Staged on Broadway under the direction of Vincente Minnelli, the production belongs fully to the golden age of American musical theater.
+While the show itself achieved only moderate success, the song quickly took on a life of its own, revealing a musical and expressive ambition that extended well beyond the stage.

 A standard reinvented by the masters of bebop